Many of our services are open to residents of any community age 60 and over. If you have questions about your eligibility, please call us.

 Active adults 55 and over from any community are welcome to participate in one or multi-day trips to a variety of destinations.
 Trips are planned to provide comfortable travel to exciting and educational destinations, along with companionship and lasting memories.

-A variety of exercise classes, wellness opportunities; AARP Drivers Safety and Matter of Balance classes; educational programs; entertainment, art and cultural programs; and social groups are offered daily according to the calendar of events contained within the agency’s monthly newsletter.
+A variety of exercise classes, wellness opportunities; AARP Drivers Safety and Matter of Balance classes; educational programs; entertainment, cultural programs; and social groups are offered daily according to the calendar of events contained within the agency’s monthly newsletter.
 All programs, classes and events are open to the public, although registration may be required.

 Offering opportunities to engage in meaningful activity by volunteering or receiving volunteer services are a focus of this program.
 Our volunteer coordinator will work with those in need of services to determine their needs.
 She will also work with potential volunteers to learn about their skills, life experiences and interests so that a successful match can occur.
 Volunteers assist with a wide range of projects including serving on committees, clerical work; escorting trips; assisting with agency programs; minor home repairs; offering friendly visits; cleaning yards; assisting with trash or recycling removal; and much more.
 See the Volunteer Opportunities page if you wish to offer volunteer services.